BC46/FLSharp/README.md

 If the `FLSharp.ini` file is missing or if it can't be opened, then all features are enabled by default.
 When an entry in `FLSharp.ini` is missing, then that particular feature will also be enabled by default.
 In other words, every feature is by default enabled unless stated otherwise.

 ## Build instructions
-Build the project using the `nmake` tool from Visual Studio 2017.
+Build the project using the `NMAKE` tool from Visual Studio 2017.
 This will output the `FLSharp.dll` file in the `bin` folder.
 Building the project using other compilers may require the code to be modified.